Hermite-Pad\'{e} approximation and integrability: Introduction

+For practitioners of the integrable discrete systems theory it may be therefore interesting to know that within the context of Hermite--Pad\'{e} approximants the Hirota equation and its linear problem appear in works of Paszkowski~\cite{Paszkowski-H,Paszkowski} and of Della Dora and Di~Crescenzo~\cite{DD-DC-1,DD-DC-2}, but without any mention of their integrability.
 It turns out however that only special subclass of solutions of the Hirota system can be obtained this way.
 The first restriction can be understood by analogy to the fact that only the discrete-time Toda semi-infinite chain equations appear in the Pad\'{e} theory, while in the literature there are known also other solutions like the finite or periodic chain reductions, or infinite chain soliton solutions.
 More importantly, the relevant solutions of the Hirota system are subject to an additional constraint, first observed by Paszkowski~\cite{Paszkowski}.
 This constraint in the Pad\'{e} approximation case reduces to the discrete-time Toda chain equation itself.
 In the paper we prove integrability of the constraint in general context thus obtaining a generalization of the discrete-time Toda chain to arbitrary dimension of the lattice.
 It is important to notice that although the number of discrete variables can be arbitrarily large, the initial boundary value problem is typical for two-dimensional systems, i.e. it is posed on one-dimensional objects.
 Such "multidimensional" integrable systems are known in the literature, for example the diagonally invariant reduction of the discrete Darboux system~\cite{Doliwa-Santini-sym}.

 In~\cite{AptekarevDerevyaginMikiVanAssche} another equations called discrete multiple Toda lattice have been obtained by generalization to multiple orthogonal polynomials the known relation between the discrete Toda lattice and orthogonal polynomials, where the time variable shows up as a result of an appropriate variation of the measure.
 The bilinear form of the equations splits also there into the Hirota equations and an additional constraint, almost identical to that introduced by Paszkowski.
 As we will demonstrate, both systems of equations are equivalent, see Section~\ref{sec:integrability} for details.